The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 - The development will interrupt the groundwater flows from the whole catchment to the West Fen, which the Council described as “reeds” so no meaningful risk assessment was undertaken

-- The site is ABOVE, not near the Lye Valley
+- The site is ABOVE and ON, not near the Lye Valley

-- The Made Ground under it is dangerously unstable, presenting a danger of slippage of land, houses and a clear H&S danger to workers on the site
+- The Made Ground under the development and SUDS is dangerously unstable, presenting a danger of sudden slippage of land one which the houses and the SUDS depends also a clear H&S danger to workers on the site

-- The Council preferred to continue with a defective SUDS system design and waste taxpayers’ money rather than resubmit to public scrutiny by a planning change
+- The Council preferred to continue with a defective, and largely pointless SUDS system design and waste taxpayers’ money rather than resubmit to public scrutiny by a planning change, rendering the discharge of condition invalid as appears not to be based on only material considerations, but on fear of further public scrutiny

 - Public Green Space is being taken from the Green Poor in blocks of flats with NO private space and privatised for the exclusive use of the new development, contrary to the Social Equality Act of 2010, leaving children to play in the road